apaciuk/devise-jwt-ruby/README.md

 Avoids extra Warden strategies or extra devise config, only cors.rb to expose Authorization headers

-- Files needed to put in another app are all in the services folder, with the 3 methods devise reg & session overide controllers/routes, and cors.rb, with :jwt_authenticatable in the user model.
+- Files needed to put in another app are all in the services folder, with the 3 methods devise reg & session overide controllers/routes, and cors.rb.

 The verify_jwt_token method, which calls the validate_token_service, here is in AppliationController as a global callback, but can be sessions etc